Labour Hire VS Recruitment

 News Article from Tuesday 30th January 2018

 When looking for new team members the task of doing so can be daunting for some businesses.
-This is where a labour hire company or recruitment firm will be an incredibly beneficial option for all involved.
+This is where a labour hire company or permanent recruitment firm will be an incredibly beneficial option for all involved.

 What's the difference anyway?

 Let's start with what is the same.
 Both methods follow a similar process to link up ready and willing workers with companies seeking labour.

 However the outcome for each is very different.

 When businesses approach a recruitment company they serve as a match making service connecting candidates seeking employment with employers looking for workers.

 Where some larger companies will handle this within the HR department, many businesses choose to outsource the recruitment to a recruitment firm primarily to save time and money.
 The process of hiring a new employee is not only long but expensive too.
 When you employ the services of a recruitment firm, you are basically farming out the recruitment function and utilising the recruitment firm’s database to get the best worker to fill a vacancy.

 The process of working with a recruitment company is fairly straight forward and looks something like this;